stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 - `time_per_instance`: maximum computation time for each module instance.

-- `instance_per_job`: how many module instances to submit as one remote job.
+- `instances_per_job`: the maximum number of module outputs that each job should should attempt to generate.
 This is useful consolidating numerous light-weight module instances into one jobs submission.
+If the DSC contains long-running modules, this number should be made smaller, otherwise each job will take a long time to complete.
+For modules that run very quickly, `instances_per_job` should be set to a large number to avoid overloading the job management system on a shared computing environment.

 - `n_cpu` and `mem_per_cpu` specify the CPU and memory requirement of a module instance.